Site / Methodology

 Source priority

-Primary sources are preferred for facts that affect identity, access, pricing, or publication state.
+Primary sources are preferred for facts that affect identity, access, pricing, or public-page scope.

 Official sources are the default authority.
 Third-party pages can help discovery, but they are weak evidence for canonical facts and should not become primary pricing evidence.